lampewebdev/ganymed-base/README.md

 ## Goal:
 Build a modular CSS Framework that works with Meteor.
-The basic idea is that you dont need things like Forms or Tables in some Project so why load them if you will never use them?
+The basic idea is that you dont need things like Forms or Tables in some Projects.
+So why load them if you will never use them?
 So just add the Ganymed Base and the Components that you need.

 ## plans for 0.1.0: